oprypin/crsfml/docs/api/graphics.md

 `SF::Sprite` is a drawable class that allows to easily display a texture (or a part of it) on a render target.

-It inherits all the functions from `SF::Transformable:` position, rotation, scale, origin.
+It inherits all the functions from `SF::Transformable`: position, rotation, scale, origin.
 It also adds sprite-specific properties such as the texture to use, the part of it to display, and some convenience functions to change the overall color of the